15 Fun Things to Do in Newport, OR

 Passages of the Deep at the Oregon Coast Aquarium

 While it’s easy to see wildlife in natural places around Newport, some will always be hidden.
 Beyond the intertidal zone and beneath the waves is an unseen world of kelp forests, reefs, and open ocean.
 The Oregon Coast Aquarium provides a glimpse into this world.
 As you pass through the underwater tunnels, sea life surrounds you, from delicate plumose anemones to circling sharks.
 Outdoors, look for seabirds, seals, sea lions, and fuzzy sea otters.
 When the rain spoils your plans for a picnic on the beach, the aquarium is a fun thing to do whether you’re traveling with kids or, like me, with a group of adult friends.
-Note that a portion of the aquarium is being renovated and will reopen in the summer of 2024.
+The aquarium completed renovations in the summer of 2024, adding a new and improved indoor area with large touch tanks.
 Adult admission is $26.

 Learn more about the Oregon Coast Aquarium in my guide here.